 A political survey is a quick poll that candidates use to get feedback from the public.

-A political survey is a set of questions asked to gather information to create an election strategy.
+A political survey is a set of questions to gather information to create an election strategy.

 A political survey is a way to gain insights into public opinion.
-If you want to know how people feel about specific issues, this is a great way to find out.
+This is a great way to find out if you want to know how people feel about specific issues.

 A political survey is a question to help you understand how people think about politics.